 Ordinary, non-commercial varieties are less affected by humid conditions during flowering and will produce fair to good quality fruit in areas with a short dry season, or where the dry season is not pronounced.
 Worth trying in these areas are fungal (anthracnose) resistant varieties such as ‘Caraboa’, 'Carrie’, 'Chenna-Swarnarekha', ‘Earlygold’, ‘Edward’, ‘Florigon’, 'Fairchild’, 'Nariayal', ‘Paris’, 'Rapoza’, ‘Saigon’ and 'Van Dyke'.

-The seed start to lose their viability in the first three months and are best sown as soon as possible after the fruit has ripened.
+Mango seeds start to lose their viability after about three months and are best sown soon after the fruit has ripened.

-Trees performs best on deep, rich, free-draining clay, loam and sand soils of a moderately acid to neutral nature, generally with a pH of 5.0 to 7.5. and on sites with full to partial sun exposure.
+The tree performs best on deep, rich, free-draining clay-loam, loam, sandy-loam and loamy-sand soils of a moderately acid to neutral nature, generally with a pH of 5.0 to 7.5. and on sites with full to partial sun exposure.
 The tree has good tolerance to drought and seasonal flooding but poor tolerance to slow-draining soils.

 Mangos come in literally hundreds of varieties and cultivars, differing in tree size, fruit size, fruit shape and skin colour, as well as in the colour, flavour and texture of the pulp.